THE POWERS OF THE EXECUTIVE BRANCH

 Take Care Clause — Article II, Section 3

 The Take Care Clause, also known as the Faithful Execution Clause, sets out the main responsibility of the President: He must “take Care that the Laws be faithfully executed.”
 Based on the Pennsylvania and New York constitutions, the Take Care Clause makes the executive responsible for the enforcement of laws.
 In fact, George Washington understood this clause to mean he had a duty to execute federal law.
 This clause does not mean that the President is without discretion or that he is a mere overseer of the execution of laws.
-The President has broad discretion over how and when to enforce the law.
 The President may not take actions that are not authorized either by the Constitution or by a valid law.

 The President’s discretion has led to controversy.
 For instance, one controversy regarding congressional appropriations.
-Presidents since Thomas Jefferson have been impounding funds or even refusing to use any money for particular programs.
+Some Presidents have impounded funds or even refused to use any money for particular programs.
 Opponents of the practice argue that the Take Care Clause reveals impounding to be unconstitutional.
-This practice is now rare, since the Supreme Court held that President Richard Nixon did not have broad authority to impound funds.
+However, the Supreme Court held the President does not have broad authority to impound funds to end that practice, as long as Congress enforces this.

 The President’s Role in Law-Making: